 - Lupus erythematosus

 - Muscular diseases

 belong to the category of autoimmune diseases and have increased dramatically over the last 15 years.
 They are chronic diseases, for which the person suffering should take complex pharmaceutical formulations for the rest of their lives.

 Why is this happening

 According to new studies, the higher the standard of living, the greater the effect of autoimmune diseases; they are the price we pay for a way of living that is constantly distancing itself from normal.

-In order to understand what happens exactly we should examine the issue at the point where it occurs.
-At cellular level.
+In order to understand what happens exactly, we should examine the issue at the point where it occurs.
+At the cellular level.

 Our cells are the biological units of which our body is comprised.
 Colonies of cells with common characteristics are accumulated and form organs and finally a human body.

 The operating condition of our cells reflects our general health condition.

 A cell is comprised of structural elements and at the same time, uses some more to function.
 They are components we receive via food and are necessary for our cells to exist and function properly Components like that are minerals, amino acids, proteins, vitamins, enzymes, fat and carbohydrates.